 Class C felony Theft convictions can be reduced to misdemeanor convictions

-at the time of sentencing, he will be subject to maximum penalties of up to a year in the county jail and a fine of up to $6,250.
+at sentencing or at the end of probation.
+The decision is within the discretion of the court.
+If a person has his sentence reduced to a Class A Misdemeanor at the time of sentencing, he will be subject to maximum penalties of up to a year in the county jail and a fine of up to $6,250.
 He may be placed on bench probation or supervised probation.
 He will be subject to the same general and special conditions of probation as if he were convicted of felony Identity Theft.

-Misdemeanor and Class C felony theft crime convictions can be expunged, sealed or cleared from one’s criminal record..
+Misdemeanor and Class C felony theft crime convictions can be expunged, sealed or cleared from one’s criminal record.
 Class B felony aggravated theft convictions can not be expunged.

 We at James F. O’Rourke are mindful of the consequences of having a record of a felony conviction and work very hard to avoid such a record and to set the client up to have the client’s record sealed, expungement as soon as possible.